-There are pending actions arising during the ordinary conduct of business.
-In the opinion of the Company, the liability, if any, arising from these actions will not have a material effect on the Company's financial position, results of operations or cash flows.
+The Company is involved in certain claims and pending litigation arising from the ordinary conduct of business.
+Based on the knowledge of the facts, and in certain cases, opinions of outside counsel, in the Company's opinion the resolution of these claims and pending litigation will not have a material effect on the Company's financial position, results of operations or cash flows.